yroc/css/README.md

 # How CSS Works

-## Overview
-At the heart of CSS are the [&sect;8 Box model](https://www.w3.org/TR/CSS22/box.html) and the [&sect;9 Visual formatting model](https://www.w3.org/TR/CSS22/visuren.html).
-These models consist of a set of rules that describe how the browsers represent documents *visually* (as opposed to how documents are represented/encoded in a computer&rsquo;s memory).

 ## Box model ([&sect;8 Box model](https://www.w3.org/TR/CSS22/box.html))
 The CSS box model describes the boxes (rectangular in shape by default) that are generated for elements in the document tree (and subsequently laid out according to the visual formatting model).
 ### Box type